-"Improvement of the Business Environment" Chapter

-- Benefits for investors - All actors involved in a certain issue can meet together, not just government officials and claimants. - · Industries can raise an issue collectively, when an individual company may not be inclined to raise the issue on its own. - · Governments are required (as set forth in the EPAs) to take appropriate actions on requests raised in the committee. - · Issues can be raised even if the government agency in charge is unclear, or if there are two or more agencies are involved.
+Japan's unique effort -"Improvement of the Business Environment" Chapter "Improvement of the Business Environment" Chapter Benefits for investors The "Improvement of the Business Environment" Chapter All actors involved in a certain issue can meet together, not just sets up a committee to allow investors and governments to government officials and claimants. work together to improve the business environment under an EPA framework. · Industries can raise an issue collectively, when an individual Invited investors can discuss directly with the other party's government officials various issues related to the business environment company may not be inclined to raise the issue on its own.
+Topics of discussion include the improvement of infrastructure, simplification and facilitation of administrative procedures, improvement of public safety, and protection of IPR, as well as investment-related issues. · Governments are required (as set forth in the EPAs) to take appropriate actions on requests raised in the committee.
+Sub-Committees on Improvement of the Business Environment are established under the following EPAs.
+Mexico (came into effect in April 2005), Malaysia (July 2006), Chile (September 2007), Thailand (November 2007), Indonesia (July 2008), Brunei (July 2008) %The EPA with The Philippines was signed in September 2006 but has not taken effect. · Issues can be raised even if the government agency in charge is unclear, or if there are two or more agencies are involved.